nohat-noplay/skewness_ips/README.md

 Data:
-- ips/timeseries_full.hdf5 <- a large set of timeseries from the GLEAM survey (both radio sources and offsources) (note: timeseries_full.hdf5 is 105MB and therefore not on the repository... see John Morgan for data)
+- ips/timeseries_full.hdf5 <- a large set of timeseries from the IPS GLEAM survey (both radio sources and offsources) (note: timeseries_full.hdf5 is 105MB and therefore not on the repository... see John Morgan for data)
 - ssh_to_local.ipynb <-  how I downloaded the large set of timeseries (on and offsource) from the MWA Image Cube.